myspc-development/art-test/docs/qa/dashboard-widgets-by-role.md

    - Check `DashboardWidgetRegistry::get_definitions(true)` output.
    - Review the **Widget Visibility** admin page for role/capability overrides.
    - Ensure the widget file exists and is included in `available-widgets.json`.
+7. Repeat the process after clearing user meta with the **Reset Layout** button to ensure role defaults load correctly.

+Successful completion of these checks confirms widgets match capabilities for every role across both the builder and front‑end view.